 Healthy Team Enviornment

 I am passionate about working with churches and leaders.
 I love watching light bulbs come on as pastors discover God’s plan for their churches.
-Even though I typically go in as the teacher, I seldom ever leave a church without learning something that helps me as I lead my own church.
+Even though I typically go in as the teacher, I seldom ever leave a church without learning something that helps me lead my own church better.

-Earlier this year, I had the privilege to go through a StratOp with New Song Fellowship Church in Valparaiso, Indiana.
-We spent the weekend together building a strategic plan to increase their gospel impact.
-During the process, one thing really stood out to me about their leadership team; they had a very healthy team environment.
+Earlier this year, I had the privilege to work through the StratOp Process with New Song Fellowship Church in Valparaiso, Indiana.
+We spent the weekend together building a strategic plan to increase their Gospel impact.
+During the process, one thing really stood out to me:

-I sat and listened as each one was completely honest about what was working, what wasn’t and what needed fixing.
-While some of the conversations had the potential to hit a nerve, they never did because each person on the team was nice, in terms of how they shared their heart.
+I sat and listened as each one was completely honest about what was working, what wasn’t and what needed to be fixed.
+While some of the conversations had the potential to hit a nerve, they never did because each person on the team was considerate and caring in their communication.
 We ended the weekend with a unified vision and a well-built plan.

-Here's three takeaways I discovered from our time together that can help create a healthy team environment (things that I am applying to my own team):
+Here are three strategies I noted from our time together that can help create a healthy team environment (things I am carefully applying to my own team):

-- Create a safe place for the team to be honest; this means no one gets shut down when they share a comment that may be uncomfortable.
+1. Create a safe place for your team to be honest.
+This means no one gets shut down when they share a comment that may be uncomfortable.
 It takes time to build this trust with people, so don’t be surprised if at first you have to continually remind them they can speak their opinions without repercussions.

-- Beware of fence riders.
-Indecisive people typically ride the fence to avoid confrontation or uncomfortableness.
-This behavior is very contagious to a team.
+3. Beware of fence-riders.
+Indecisive people typically ride the fence to avoid confrontation or discomfort.
+This behavior is contagious to a team.
 Be on the look out for this behavior and handle it early.